wso2/product-apim-training/Dealtime/README.md

 - User can update orders  and remove orders\.
 - When user checkout orders it call the order API\.

-1. Logout from Buyer\.
-Describe how the revoke API is used to revoke the token\.
+4. Logout from Buyer\.

 ![image](Readme%20file%20images/24.png)

 - Clicking logout button trigger the Revoke API and it revoke the access token from the database\.

-1. Proceed to add items to inventory\.
-Login as seller\.
-Describe how seller
+5. Proceed to add items to inventory\.

-options are displayed on the Application based on scopes\.

 ![image](Readme%20file%20images/25.png)